ericsonga/APCSAReview/_sources/Unit3-If-Statements/topic-3-1-booleans.rst

 Testing Equality (==)
 ----------------------

-Primitive values like ints and reference values like Strings can be compared using the operators == and != (not equal) to return boolean values.
+Primitive values like ints and reference values like Strings can be compared using the operators == and != (not equal) which return boolean values.

 .. note::

     One = sign changes the value of a variable.
 Two == equal signs are used to test if a variable holds a certain value, without changing its value!

+Watch the following video which shows what happens in memory as primitive types like int and reference types like Dog are compared with == in a physical model of Java memory.

+.. youtube:: bO9bejT0jwE
+    :width: 650
+    :height: 415
+    :align: center

 |CodingEx| **Coding Exercise**